 Mumbai CP's family-run firm got govt contract under BJP rule

-A firm owned by Mumbai Police Commissioner Sanjay Barve's son and wife was awarded a contract of digitization of the city police's official records by the previous BJP government in Maharashtra, sources said on Wednesday.
-However, when Barve was asked about it, he said the firm offered its services free of cost and there was no question of any financial gains to it.
+Mumbai Police Commissioner Sanjay Barve on Wednesday acknowledged that a firm owned by his family was awarded a contract of digitisation of the city police's official records by the previous BJP government in Maharashtra.
+Barve told PTI that the firm offered its services free of cost and there was no question of any financial gains to it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)